-We discussed… and discussed some more that we were well acclimatised, fit and healthy… and there was no reason we couldn’t do it.
+We discussed, and discussed some more.
+We stressed that we were well acclimatized, fit, and healthy and there was no reason we couldn’t do it.

-Andean Lodges are relatively new rural community tourism initiative in the Ausangate Region and Mama traveller was desperate to visit.
+Andean Lodges are relatively new rural community tourism initiative in the Ausangate Region and mama traveler was desperate to visit.
 We were all keen to give lodge to lodge trekking a go, having never done it before –in any other part of the world.

 Some 4 hours after leaving Cusco we stopped for lunch at the starting point of the walk!
-A beautiful open air gourmet lunch greeted us, before starting a rather steep walk through the spectacular Japura Gorge.
-In retrospect we were over ambitious – it was steep and slippery with drops straight to the river below – not ideal for a 70 plus year old that was being clung to by a 5 year old.
-Mamma traveller was unsteady as well, carrying the 22 month old in the Deuter trekking pack!
+A beautiful open air gourmet lunch greeted us before starting a rather steep walk through the spectacular Japura Gorge.
+In retrospect we were over ambitious.
+It was steep and slippery with drops straight to the river below.
+It was not ideal for a 70 plus year old that was being clung to by a 5-year-old.
+Mamma traveler was unsteady as well, carrying the 22 month old in the Deuter trekking pack!

-Still – once through the gorge the trekking was flat up the valley of the Quencomayo River with lovely meadows, and an enchanting alpine feel… we crossed a good number of ice cold creeks flowing straight from the glaciers.
-Alpacas ran free, gazing at us curiously, while neighbouring kids ran along and played.
+However, once through the gorge the trekking was flat up the valley of the Quencomayo River.
+With lovely meadows and an enchanting alpine feel, we crossed a good number of ice-cold creeks flowing straight from the glaciers.
+Alpacas ran free, gazing at us curiously, while neighboring kids ran along and played.

 We reached the first lodge within 3 hours – about twice the time advertised.
-Which was appropriate given we were a multi-generational trekking group.
+This was appropriate given we were a multi-generational trekking group.

-Arrival at the lodge was a welcome relief – even after a few hours of trekking… There is a wonderful view of the snow-capped Mount Jatun Jampa from the lodge, and you very much feel you are in the mountains.
+Arrival at the lodge was a welcome relief even after just a few hours of trekking.
+There is a wonderful view of the snow-capped Mount Jatun Jampa from the lodge and you very much feel you are in the mountains.

-Since having kids we have had to accept that sometimes a 5 day trek is not an option, but also sought out experiences that feel adventurous with young ones.
-This was a wonderful experience for all – made possible by the flexibility of the Andean Lodges!
+Since having kids we have had to accept that sometimes a 5 day trek is not an option but we also seek out experiences that feel adventurous with young ones.
+This was a wonderful experience for all made possible by the flexibility of the Andean Lodges!

-Our Disclaimer: Each family is different and while you are staying in a high altitude lodge – this is also a very high altitude and remote area.
-We wouldn’t recommend this excursion for people who aren’t comfortable being in remote places, or have acclimatised for a week or more at Cusco, with day trips to high places.
-Given pre verbal kids (eg, our 22 month old) are not able communicate their symptoms you must be well acclimatised to avoid any potential acute mountain sickness!
+Our Disclaimer: Each family is different.
+Keep in mind, while you are staying in a lodge, this is also a very high altitude and remote area.
+We wouldn’t recommend this excursion for people who aren’t comfortable being in remote places.
+Now would we recommend it for people that have not acclimatized for a week or more at Cusco, with day trips to high places.
+Given pre-verbal kids (eg, our 22 month old) are not able communicate their symptoms you must be well acclimatized to avoid any potential acute mountain sickness!

-Our Trekking with Toddlers in the Andes is a MUST READ for anyone considering this excursion or any high altitude trekking with small kids https://worldoftravelswithkids.com/peru/trekking-with-toddlers-in-the-andes/
+Our post, Trekking with Toddlers in the Andes is a MUST READ for anyone considering this excursion or any high altitude trekking with small kids